I’m a huge fan of plyometrics for runners.

 Assume a feet hip-width apart stance, then bend your knees and place your hands on the floor.

-transfer all of your weight into your hands, jump your feet back so that you end up in a push-up position.
+Transfer all your weight into your hands, and jump your feet back to end up in a push-up position.

 Then, bring your knees to your chest, assuming a low squat position, and press up and jump as high as you can with hands overhead, feet going airborne.

-Clap your hands overhead or even straighten your legs like air split for more challenge
+Clap your hands overhead or straighten your legs like air split for more challenge.

 Without delay, hit the ground again to perform the next burpee.

-This is one of the most running-specific exercises you can do since jumping lunges target all of your running muscles in the most efficient and explosive way.
+This is one of the most running-specific exercises you can do since jumping lunges target all of your running muscles most efficiently and explosively.

 Proper Form